 The Drug Evaluation and Classification (DEC) program trains officers to be Drug Recognition Experts (DREs) who can identify the signs and symptoms of impairment by different categories of drugs.
 At the police station a DRE performs a 90-minute 12-step evaluation including both behavioral tests and a physical examination.

-2013. there were 7.155 certified DREs active in all 50 states and the District of Columbia, with 1,129 new DREs added in 2013 (IACP, 2014).
+As of December 2014, there were 7.584 certified DREs active in all 50 states and the District of Columbia. with 1.444 new DREs added in 2014 (IACP, 2015).